 - Avoid muscle tension.
 Do not stay in one position for long periods of time.
 Use a different pillow if you wake up with sore neck and shoulder muscles.
 Find ways to relax your muscles, such as massage or resting in a quiet, dark room.

 - Avoid eye strain.
-Make sure you have good lighting when you read, sew, or other similar activities.
+Make sure you have good lighting when you read, sew, or do similar activities.
 Get yearly eye exams and wear glasses as directed.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Avoid foods that trigger your headaches.
+Do not eat foods that trigger your headaches.

 - Exercise regularly.
 Exercise helps decrease stress and headaches.
 Ask about the best exercise plan for you.